SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 ### Deleting Bookings

 Cancelling an appointment in Outlook will not delete the appointment from Dynamics 365.
-Instead, you need to:
+Instead, you need to follow these steps:
 1. In the appointment, open the Dynamics 365 App
 2. Click on the menu next to **Tracked regarding**
 3. Click **Untack**, then **Delete**